sjjessop/omnidep/README.rst

 dependency on, plus some related linting of the project dependency data.

 Currently only poetry projects are supported (configured in pyproject.toml).
+The projects that your project depends on can be packaged using any tools, but your project (that omnidep analyses) currently must use poetry.

 Installation
 ------------